teunbrand/legendry/README.md

 ecosystem.
 Guides are re-implemented within the ggproto system to make use of the flexible extension framework.

+Please note that this repo is still being worked on and, while probably usable, isn’t finished.

 ## Installation

 You can install the development version of gguidance from